Britain is 'ready to fight' alongside Australia, Defence Secretary suggests as UK joins war games

 Trending on GB News

-Defence Secretary John Healey declared Britain was ready to fight in the Pacific if a conflict broke out over Taiwan.
+Defence Secretary John Healey declared Britain is ready to fight alongside Australia in the Pacific should it ever be needed.

-Healey was alongside Australia's Deputy Prime Minister Richard Marles on board the HMS Prince of Wales in Darwin as the UK join war games with its allies.
+Healey was alongside Australia's Deputy Prime Minister Richard Marles on board the HMS Prince of Wales in Darwin as the UK joins war games with its allies.

-The Defence Secretary was asked what Britain was doing to assist countries like Taiwan if China were to escalate tensions.
+The Defence Secretary was asked what Britain was doing to assist countries is tensions in the region were to escalate.

 Healey told media: "If we have to fight, as we have done in the past, Australia and the UK are nations that will fight together."